Skip to Content

 Recommended Tools:

-How to Make Coffee Filter Turkey Thanksgiving Craft
+How to Make Coffee Filter Turkeys

 Start by flattening out round coffee filters.
 Draw on them with several colors of washable markers in a variety of patterns.